researchsoft/website/content/guidelines/20-content.md

 -   Australia: [Australian National Agenda for Research Software](https://ardc.edu.au/project/research-software-agenda-for-australia/), 2021.
 Addresses recognition of research software as a first class output of research in Australia.

 -   Canada: The [Tri-Agency Research Data Management Policy](https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management/tri-agency-research-data-management-policy) includes code deposit as a requirement, in addition to data and other outputs; and that grantees have a publicly accessible strategy to support policy around research data/software management per the Policy.
+See also the

 -   Finland: [Policies of open science and research](https://avointiede.fi/en/policies/policies-open-science-and-research-finland) are being drafted for four areas: culture for open scholarship, open access to scholarly publications, open access of research data and methods, and open education and open access to educational resources.